SanFACC Mentor Program

 The program is sponsored by the San Gabriel/ Foothill Association of Community Colleges (SanFACC).
 Participating colleges in this year’s Mentor Program include Chaffey College, Glendale College, Mt.
 San Antonio College, Pasadena City College, Rio Hondo College and Cerritos College.

-This program is open to all full-time/permanent employees within a community college who are seriously considering moving into or advancing in an administrative position in a community college.
+This program is open to all full-time/permanent employees within a participating community college who are seriously considering moving into or advancing in an administrative position in a community college.

 Mentees participating in the program will receive one-on-one assistance and advice regarding their own professional development, and have the opportunity to job shadow and gain experience and insight into community college management.
 They will apply their expanded skills and knowledge to their work, therefore benefiting their colleges.
 It is also expected the Mentors will benefit from the experience and perspective their mentees can offer.
 Please note that participation in the program does not guarantee promotion within an organization.
 Recruitment for college positions will continue to be open to all and provide equal opportunities to job applicants.